sudoist/jigsaw-jcos.io/source/_posts/gimp-complete-sd-gundam-ex-standard-sinanju.md

 Sometime in the future I would like to paint this.

-Also I&#8217;ve recorded the editing so I can post some speed edit videos.
-Yey!
+Also I&#8217;ve recorded the editing, so I can post some speed edit videos.

 One more SD remaining from initial stocks (Might buy 1 last more).